khulnasoft/commit-agent/README.md

 ### Set Language

-The AI Shell's default language is English, but you can easily switch to your preferred language by using the corresponding language keys, as shown below:
+The AI Commit's default language is English, but you can easily switch to your preferred language by using the corresponding language keys, as shown below:

 | Language            | Key     |
 | ------------------- | ------- |